-Although cottage gardens give the illusion of effortless charm, careful consideration must be taken when creating your planting scheme.
 Create height and structure at the backs of borders with busty shrubs like philadelphus, and the elegant spires of delphiniums, lupins, foxgloves and hollyhocks.
 At the foreground, choose pretty and fragrant perennials such as rose bushes, lavender and wild geraniums mixed with the invigorating and vibrant green of lady’s mantle.

 Opting for perennial plants which flower year after year will save on maintenance.
 Of course no cottage garden should be without pretty spring bulbs such as tulips, daffodils and crocus; plant these in October and November for guaranteed spring colour.
-Go to our feature on how to create a cottage garden for the best cottage garden plants.
-And get comprehensive advice on how to choose plants for your garden in our guide.

-7. Relax in a secluded seating spot
+10. Include a secluded seating spot

-Cottage gardens are all about capturing a wild, romantic, playful and whimsical atmosphere, so what could be a better addition than a secret summerhouse or garden room hideaway?
+Cottage gardens are all about capturing a wild, romantic, playful and whimsical atmosphere, so what could be a better addition than a secret summer house or garden room hideaway?
 The perfect place to pen a novel or paint a masterpiece.

 Choose vintage garden ephemera and invest in garden equipment created using heritage techniques, such as old iron watering cans and classic handmade Sussex trugs.
 Not only do they guarantee quality, they also make for pretty displays, and distract from the structure of the shed.

-You can’t beat traditional climbing roses to inject a touch of English charm into a garden.
+You can’t beat traditional climbing roses to inject a touch of English charm into a cottage garden.
 The perfect foil to weathered brickwork and masonry, roses are essential for completing the chocolate box look.

 Find out about planting roses in our guide.